Battle of Kokenhausen: Battle

 The field of battle was raised along its edge with the Daugava for some one and a half kilometers to a width of about half a kilometer with the side nearest the river being steep and falling more gently towards the field.

 Gyllenhielm had about 900 infantry, 4000 cavalry, and 17 cannons.
-Radziwiłł left about 500 infantry under Otto Denhoff with orders to maintain the siege, 150 men to guard the camp，and took the field with the rest (around 3,000 men, of which some 400 were infantry, 1000 Polish hussars, and 9 cannons).
-In addition to Grand Lithuanian Hetman Radziwiłł, the Polish-Lithuanian forces also included the Field Lithuanian Hetman, Jan Karol Chodkiewicz.
+Radziwiłł left about 500 infantry under Otto Denhoff with orders to maintain the siege, 150 men to guard the camp, and took the field with the rest (around 3,000 men, of which some 400 were infantry, 1,000 winged hussars, and 9 cannons).
+In addition to Grand Lithuanian Hetman Radziwiłł, the Polish–Lithuanian forces also included the Field Lithuanian Hetman, Jan Karol Chodkiewicz.

-Polish-Lithuanian cavalry first broke the Swedish left flank.
-The Swedish counterattack on the right flank, which while initially successful, was in turn broken by the Polish hussar counterattack.
-The Swedish infantry still held against the Polish cavalry, until being broken by artillery fire.
+Polish–Lithuanian cavalry first broke the Swedish left flank.
+The Swedish counterattack on the right flank, which while initially successful, was in turn broken by the Polish–Lithuanian hussar counterattack.
+The Swedish infantry still held against the Polish–Lithuanian cavalry, until being broken by artillery fire.
 Gyllenhielm gathered some 2,000 cavalry but his troops refused to return to aid the infantry, and he was forced to retreat.

 Aftermath

 The Poles and Lithuanians lost about 200 men, the Swedes - 2,000 (including almost all of their infantry).
 After the battle, the Swedish force besieging the Kokenhausen castle, which took no part in the battle, surrendered to the Commonwealth.
 Swedish siege artillery was also captured.

 Both the hussar charges and artillery fire proved decisive in this engagement.
-The battle is notable as one of the greatest victories of the Polish hussars, who defeated their numerically superior Swedish adversaries.
+The battle is notable as one of the greatest victories of the Polish–Lithuanian hussars, who defeated their numerically superior Swedish adversaries.